Please enter your name, email and zip code below to sign up!

 Along with meeting immediate physical needs such as food and shelter, these establishments provide educational, counseling and vocational services to help individuals develop vital life skills and independence for re-entry into society.

 Year after year, within weeks of arriving at STEPS, nearly 70% of men find full-time jobs.
-Regularly, over 80% of men save enough money to successfully move into independent housing.
-Clients can stay up to 1 year.
+Over 80% of men save enough money to successfully move into permanent housing.

 Family Service Programs

 The Salvation Army assists families in need by providing food, housing and utility assistance.